Dr Darron Cullen

 Summary

 I investigate the sensory and physiological bases of behaviour.
-I am particularly interested in phenotypic plasticity, which I explore using social and sexual systems in locusts, but I am open to supervision or collaboration on any organism we can get into the lab!
+I am particularly interested in phenotypic plasticity, which I explore using social and sexual systems in insects, but I am open to supervision or collaboration on any organism we can get into the lab!

 I am co-convenor of the Royal Entomological Society's annual Orthoptera meeting.
 If you would like to come along, or even present your work, then please do get in touch – students and enthusiasts are particularly welcome.